gofynd/fdk-client-swift/documentation/application/REWARDS.md

-Use this API to retrieve the referral details like referral code of a user.
+Gets the details of the user’s referral status and codes.

 *Returned Response:*